 What do grads of the program do?

 Physical therapist assistants must complete a two-year educational program..
 The graduates must then pass a PTA state licensure exam before they can work as a PTA, but the AAS degree is conferred.

 Physical therapist assistants work under the supervision of a physical therapist.
 Their duties include assisting the physical therapist in implementing treatment programs according to the plan of care, training patients in exercises and activities of daily living, conducting treatments, using special equipment, administering modalities and other treatment procedures, and reporting to the physical therapist on the patients.

 What is the job outlook for graduates?

 While the job market for PTA’s has decreased over the last few years, there is still a need for PTA’s in the healthcare setting especially in rural areas.
 The competition for these jobs has increased slightly, however, to date, all graduates of the PTA program wishing to find employment in the field have done so.
 The current job growth for PTA’s in the state of Texas is 46%.
 The Bureau of the Department of Labor statistics show the need for PTA's is expected to grow much faster than the average rate through the year 2020.

-According to the U.S. Bureau of Labor Statistics, the national median salary for Physical Therapisst Assistant (PTA) was $49,690.
-Local salaries vary.
+According to the U.S. Bureau of Labor Services, the national median salary for Physical Therapist Assistant (PTA) was $49,690.
+Local salaries will vary.

 How long does it take to complete the program?